-a.
+- a.
 The evaluation should determine whether customer generation tariffs are equitable and the extent to which tariff costs are shifted to non-participating customers.
-This objective addresses the directive of D.22-12-056 to focus on equity and affordability.
+This objective addresses the directive of D.22-12-056 to focus on equity and affordability. - b.

-233 See D.22-12-056 at 183.

-Objectives for Evaluation Research Questions

-- b.
 The evaluation should quantify the customer generation tariffs' effects on greenhouse gas emissions and their impacts on California's greenhouse gas emissions reductions objectives.
-This objective addresses the net billing tariff goal of reducing greenhouse gas emissions. - c.
+This objective addresses the goal of reducing greenhouse gas emissions. - c.
 The evaluation should quantify the customer generation tariffs' impacts on California's electrification goals.
+This objective addresses the goal of encouraging electrification.

+284 See D.22-12-056 at 183.

+Objectives for Net Billing and Related Tariffs Evaluation Research Ouestions

-This objective addresses the net billing tariff goal of encouraging electrification. - d.
-The evaluation should quantify the customer generation tariffs' impacts on the electric grid, including but not limited to the timing of customers' grid energy use, battery dispatch trends, and electrification of consumer end uses.
-This objective addresses the directive of D.22-12-056 to focus on grid benefits and battery dispatch trends, but also addresses the net billing tariff goal of encouraging electrification. - e.
+- d.
+The evaluation should quantify the customer generation tariffs' impacts on the electric grid, including but not limited to the timing of customers' grid energy use, storage (battery) dispatch trends, and electrification of consumer end uses.
+This objective addresses the directive of D.22-12-056 to focus on grid benefits and storage (battery) dispatch trends, but also addresses the goal of encouraging electrification. - e.
 The evaluation should assess trends in installation of distributed generation, including stand-alone solar, solar paired with storage, and wind systems, and assess market trends such as customer prices for such systems.
-This objective addresses the net billing tariff goal to consider the impact of the net billing tariff on the solar industry and customer-sited renewable distributed generation, as well as the directives of D.22-12-056 to focus on affordability and the use of solar systems paired with storage. - f.
+This objective addresses the goal to consider the impact of the net billing tariff on the solar industry and customersited renewable distributed generation, as well as the directives of D.22-12-056 to focus on affordability and the use of solar systems paired with storage. - f.
 The evaluation should assess the effects of the Commission's consumer protection measures on customers enrolled in customer generation tariffs.
-This objective addresses the net billing tariff goal of protecting consumers.
+This objective addresses the goal of protecting consumers.

 For the same reasons discussed above, the metrics by which to measure success of the successor tariffs and the data needed should also be developed by the evaluation consultant in consultation with the Commission and parties.
 However, the Commission finds the party recommendations to be valuable and should be considered by the consultant hired to perform the evaluation, when developing the metrics and the data needs for the evaluation.
-Metrics proposed by parties are presented in Table 12 below and data needs proposed by parties are presented in Table 13 below.
+Metrics proposed by parties are presented in Table 13 below and data needs proposed by parties are presented in Table 14 below.
 These tables do not represent comprehensive lists of metrics or data, but rather a starting point.
 Consultants hired to perform the evaluation are directed to consider the metrics and data needs contained in these two tables and in the record of this proceeding when developing their research plan.

 Parties were also asked about differentiating among customer types, subtariffs, generation types, or electrification technologies when collecting and analyzing data for the evaluation.
-Generally, all parties filing comments responding to these questions state that data collection and analysis should consider differentiation between customer type (e.g., residential) or customer location (e.g., coastal).234 The Commission concurs that such differentiation should occur, especially to address such objectives as equity and affordability.
+Generally, all parties filing comments responding to these questions state that data collection and analysis should consider differentiation between customer type (e.g., residential) or customer location (e.g., coastal).285 The Commission concurs that such differentiation should occur, especially to address such objectives as equity and affordability.
 Hence, this decision finds that ensuring that such differentiation occurs should be adopted as an additional overall objective of the evaluation.